 701 North Central Avenue | Architect: William J. Sullivan | Built: 1912 | Lost: 1992

 More than just a book depository, the West Duluth Public Library served as a community center, even offering a weekly “baby clinic” in 1920.
-As early as the 1930s the facility felt the pinch for more space.
-In 1936 the Duluth Business Men’s Club offered $23,000 to see through a planned expansion of the facility, but the addition was never built.
-The library continued to serve West Duluth until the 1991 construction of the West Duluth Community Center, which includes a branch library.
-The old library was then demolished; its lot was used as a playground for the 1957 Laura MacArthur Elementary School until that school’s 2011 demolition.
+As early as the 1930s, the facility felt the pinch for more space.
+In 1936 the West Duluth Commercial Club offered $23,000 to see through a planned expansion of the facility, but the addition was never built.